 Although fresh dog meal deliveries have many advantages, there are a few disadvantages.
 These are:

-- You need refrigeration so that the food remains fresh
+- Less freezer space: You need refrigeration so that the food remains fresh

-- You’ve got to live in a place where it’s easy to accept deliveries
+- Frequent deliveries: You’ve got to live in a place where it’s easy to accept deliveries given that fresh food comes more frequently.

-- It is more expensive than traditional, grocery-store kibbles and cans
+- Higher price: It is more expensive than traditional, grocery-store kibbles and cans

 Let’s look at some of the top brands in the subscription space like Spot & Tango and The Farmer’s.
 Before you can choose a fresh pet food delivery service, you need to evaluate whether it meets your animal’s nutritional needs, whether it offers variety, and if the pricing resonates with your budget.
 Also, you want to see the ingredients that are in the food in case your pet has allergies or has special nutritional requirements.

-Let’s breakdown the cost differences between subscription services The Farmer’s Dog and Spot & Tango, and the grocery store option Freshpet.
+Let’s breakdown the cost differences between subscription services from The Farmer’s Dog and Spot & Tango, as well as the fresh dog food from the grocery store via Freshpet.

 The chart below compares pricing for popular pet meal delivery services like The Farmer’s Dog, Spot & Tango and Freshpet.